-As any nautical enthusiast in Florida will tell you, a proper boat lift is an essential component of nearly every dock structure.
-In a town like St. Augustine, this is especially true, which is why Yelton Construction prides itself on being one of the only top-rated marine contractors in the area to specialize in boat lift installations.
+As any nautical enthusiast in Jacksonville will tell you, a proper boat lift is an essential component of nearly every dock structure.
+In surrounding Florida towns such as St. Augustine and St. Johns, this is especially true, which is why Yelton Construction prides itself on being one of the only top-rated marine contractors in the area to specialize in boat lift installations.

 Even a beginner-level boater can benefit from and appreciate the value of a quality boat lift, but if you’re not terribly familiar with the varieties and variations between styles of these marine construction builds, then you might get stuck choosing the wrong one.
 In this article from Yelton Construction, we’ll review the most common types of boat lifts so that you can make an informed decision about which one may be right for you and your watercraft.